Endogen/lamden-python-dev/README.md

 5. If the contract is OK then you will be charged some TAU and your contract will be deployed to the previously chosen network.

-You can also deploy the contract programatically.
+You can also deploy the contract programmatically.
 Since everything on Lamden is smart contract based, even deploying smart contracts will internally trigger the `submission` contract with its `submit_contract` method.
 You can read more about that [here](https://contracting.lamden.io/concepts/submission).

 #### Executing